centreon/centreon-documentation/en/integrations/plugin-packs/procedures/hardware-devices-polycom-hdx-snmp.md

 ## FAQ

-### How to test the Plugin and what are the main options for ?
+### How to test the Plugin and what are the main options for?

 Once the plugin installed, log into your Centreon Poller CLI using the *centreon-engine* user account and test the Plugin by running the following command:

 ```bash
 TODO
 ```
+TODO
 ```bash
 TODO
 ```